 Slovak Ancestry & Family Roots History

-the name of your Slovak ancestor and the name of the village (town) where they lived prior to emigrating.
+the name of your Slovak ancestor and the name of the place where they lived before emigrating.

-chances of finding your Slovak roots.
-Majority of foreign
+a full address would much increase the chances of finding your Slovak roots.

-Slovaks emigrated from poor small villages/regions of the East Slovakia.
-Any additional data, such as date of birth, will also be very helpful.
+Any additional data, such as date of birth, will also be helpful.

 If you don't know your ancestor's place of origin, there are a few ways to go about finding that information.
-The most obvious approach is to ask older relatives to see if they know the name of the place or if they have original documents which indicate the name of the village of origin.
-Marriage, birth & baptismal certificates will usually provide the needed information.
-Family bibles, passports, and old letters are other likely sources.
+The most usual step is to ask elder relatives whether they know the place names or have any original documents indicating the birthplace.
+Marriage, birth, and baptismal certificates will usually provide the needed information.
+Family bibles, passports, photos, and old letters are other likely sources.

-Ship passenger lists often include the village where the people lived prior to embarkation.
-They is an important resource for locating your ancestor's origins as http://www.ellisisland.org/.
-The web portal is perfect resource for finding your ancestors' passenger records.
-The center's free database contains records for over 22 million passengers arriving in America between 1892 and 1924.
-If you know the town whence your ancestors emigrated, you can search the name of the town and leave the name fields empty.
-This sort of search would return a list of all people in the Ellis Island database who emigrated from that particular town.
+Ship passenger lists often include the place name where the people lived before embarkation.
+The Statue of Liberty website is a helpful resource for locating your ancestor's origins; https://www.statueofliberty.org/.
+The web portal is a perfect resource for finding your ancestors' passenger records.
+The center's free database contains records for over 65 million passengers arriving at the Port of New York between 1820 and 1957.